fooyin/fooyin/BUILD.md

 * 11. Then copy the output of the pwd command and paste it into the text box in automator.
 * 12. then add "/fooyin; exit;" to the end of it.
 * 13. then in the corner of automator click "file -> save".
-* 14. Make sure to set the type to "Application" and the app name to fooyin when your saving.
+* 14. Make sure to set the type to "Application" and the app name to fooyin when you're saving.
 * 15. Find this new app and it will have the default icon.
 * 16. Go to where you cloned fooyin and copy (CMD+C on MacOS) the "512-fooyin.png" file from your fooyin build in "data/icons" or download it from github.
 * 17. Go to "Applications", find your fooyin app, right click on it, click get info, then click on the little tiny icon in the top-left corner of that menu.